 These concepts and terms are part of long histories of discourse, disciplines, research agendas, and knowledge paradigms.
 The terms are often used to name areas of concern for separate disciplinary domains, but are now inseparable in our current media and communications environment.

 We use many of these terms every day without thinking through what they entail.
 We need to investigate the consequences of holding various embedded assumptions in these discursive fields for real-world thought and action.
 In this course, we will consider the big picture of theory and philosophy and provide ways to critique and work out new interdisciplinary directions.

-There is now one large interdisciplinary field with only academic departments and professional organizations sustaining demarcations of practice and identity.
-Media theory opens up the understanding all the codes we live by: text, images, photography, film/video, TV, advertising, Internet and Web media, and the whole mediasphere in the digital environment.
+These combined and overlapping areas of research and theory now constitute one large interdisciplinary field.
+Academic departments and professional organizations sustain the demarcations of practice, disciplinary identity, and knowledge legitimization.
+Media and technology theory opens up the understanding all the codes we live by: text, images, photography, film/video, TV, advertising, Internet and Web media, and the whole mediasphere in the digital environment.

 Introduction to Theory and Conceptual Models (review first):

 - Media Theory: An Introduction (Introduction, working draft of book chapter)

 - Introduction: Orientation to Media Theory and Working with Theory Today (Irvine)